 This is a great basic Vegan Almond Dressing that can replace mayonnaise.
 You can spice it up – literally- with onion and/or garlic powder, paprika etc. to give the spin you want for your recipe.
 Continue reading “Vegan Almond Dressing”

 Thank goodness for Pinterest and the easy access to alternative types of cooking.
-You can find anything nowadays – gluten free, vegan, raw -you name it.
-I was entertaining a guest who is avoiding flour and sugar.
-When I was searching Pinterest for no sugar desserts I found a recipe that uses avocados as the base for an uncooked mousse.
+I found this No Cook Chocolate Mousse recipe that fit the bill when I was searching Pinterest for no sugar desserts.
+This recipe uses avocados as the base for an uncooked mousse.
 Don’t stop reading here if you have never tried it!
 Continue reading “No Cook Chocolate Mousse”

 This is my favourite way to eat quinoa!
 It makes a perfect ‘meatless Monday’ kind of meal!
 The quinoa takes on a nutty toasted flavour after the casserole is baked in the over.
 Although this combination of flavours is the one I like best you can vary the layers with other ingredients to tailor to your taste or what you have – example – try a layer of roasted peppers, or fried mushrooms and caramelized onions or replace goat cheese with ricotta, replace pesto with tomato sauce.
 You get the idea!